The Fair Work Agency

 Recovering enforcement costs from employers

-If action is taken against you and you’re found to be at fault, the agency would be able to recover the cost of enforcement directly from your business.
+If action is taken against you and you’re found to be at fault, the agency can recover the cost of enforcement directly from your business.
 In other words, if they spend time and resources investigating and fixing the problem, you’ll likely foot the bill.

 This new level of involvement means employers won’t just be dealing with reactive complaints—they could be approached or investigated proactively, with serious financial and reputational consequences if things aren’t up to scratch.